jdegoes/blueeyes/README.md

 #### Logging

-Blue Eyes provides a combinator that provides services with a logger that can be configured independently for each service.
+BlueEyes provides a combinator that provides services with a logger that can be configured independently for each service.

      trait LogDemo extends BlueEyesServiceBuilder {
        val logDemoService = service("logdemo", "1.32") {